crazyscientist/deliveryboy/doc/intro.rst

 -------------------

-DeliveryBoy is a lightweight and transparent intermediary for executing a Python callable in a new Python process such that a developer using this intermediary does not have to care.
+DeliveryBoy is a lightweight and transparent intermediary for executing a Python callable -- a function or method -- in a new Python process such that a developer using this intermediary does not have to care about how the object and modules are passed.

-The new Python process is started by a transport command yield a wide range of applications, e.g.:
+The new Python process is started by a transport command yielding a wide range of applications, e.g.:

-- Execution as a different user by `sudo`.
+- Execution as a different user via ``sudo``.
-- Execution on a remote host by `ssh`.
+- Execution on a remote host via ``ssh``.
-- Execution on a HPC cluster by `bsub` (in case of LSF).
+- Execution on a HPC cluster via ``bsub`` (in case of LSF).

-The base assumption for the intermediary is that on the target host a compatible version of Python and a similar (virtual-) environment including the dependencies of this package are present.
-Everything else will get pickled and provided in the new Python process.
+The base assumptions for this implementation are:

+- On the target host a compatible version of Python is installed.
+- On the target host the Python environment contains the ``deliveryboy`` package.
+- The Python environment on the source and target hosts are identical (aka. same modules installed).
+- Only the callable, module names for modules in the (virtual) environment and modules from outside the environment need to be transported.

+.. uml:: process.puml

 Acknowledgement
 ---------------